RussellSnyder/Svelte-Contentful-Template/README.md

 contentful changing model names - doesn't always change the content if

 reload the svelte compiler often - sometimes errors occur that aren't noticed byu the watcher

+External css libraries are kinda hard to use....

+## Todo

+- client side routing leads to styles not being injected properly - switch to server side routing
+- Fetch pages seperately and have a better key-value system